NPRG041: Programming in C++

 - Construction of objects: legacy initialization via

-; mapping to constructors, implicit construction, narrowing conversions, initializer lists
+(), uniform initialization via {}; mapping to constructors, implicit construction, narrowing conversions, initializer lists

 - Set container: class

-(standard elements with predefined ordering, methods count
+std::set (standard elements with predefined ordering, methods count / contains, binary search, time complexity)

 - Emplace mechanism: in-place construction, impact (e.g.,

-in vector), passing constructor parameters
+push_back vs. emplace_back in vector), passing constructor parameters

 - String streams: class

-strings); global function std::getline
+std::stringstream (streams over std::string strings); global function std::getline (with custom separator)

 - String concatenation: operator

-(allowed operands, C-style strings, undesired pointer arithmetic), conversion of numbers to strings (function std::to_string
++ (allowed operands, C-style strings, undesired pointer arithmetic), conversion of numbers to strings (function std::to_string)

 - Class C05 - Expressions I